leomrtns/super_distance/README.md

 As seen above, all options have a short (one character) and a long version.
 Currently the available options are:
 - **--epsilon (-e)** This is the minimum branch length on internodal distances; values smaller than this are considered to be multifurcations
-- **--species (-s)** file name with the list of species names
+- **--species (-s)** file name with the list of species names (optional, but stringly recommended)
-- **--output (-o)** output filename with resulting supertrees
+- **--output (-o)** output filename with resulting supertrees (default is "-", which prints to screen)
-- **--mode (-m)** which algorithms should be used, with a one-letter code for each.
-This is ever-changing at the moment, only the distance-based algortihms are certain.
+- **--fast (-F)** Just two species trees are estimated, instead of all of them.
+- **--version (-v)** prints compiled version and exits
 - all remaining arguments are assumed to be the names of gene files.
-The list above may be incomplete as the software is being developed.
-Please run `super_distance -n` for an up-to-date description.
+The list above may be incomplete as the software is under development.
+Please run `super_distance -h` for an up-to-date description.

+It will output many trees using all possible combinations of branch rescaling, clustering algorithms, and matrix merging options.
+If option `--fast` was given, then only two trees are output, based on the UPGMA estimate of nodal distances and of normalised branch lengths (more on methods below).

+The algorithms expect input trees with branch lengths (since it estimates distances between leaves using individual branch lengths), but the program works in their absence &mdash; although many output trees will be the same.
+Some output trees will also be the same if there are no paralogs (since they use different strategies for paralog distances resolution).

 ### Mapping from genes to species
 The input trees don't need to have information on all species, which is the classic supertree setting.